tingzhh2025/AISecurityVision_byaugment/prompts.md

-@tasks.md @architecture.md @requirements.md please flow the tasks.md to continue  implement before continue please git commit and push to remote.  your previous develop status here:
+@tasks.md @architecture.md @requirements.md please flow the tasks.md to continue  implement before continue please git commit and push to remote.  after finish this task ,you need to compile the project and run . your previous develop status here: